felipead/dotfiles/homebrew/README.md

 The following files control which bottles are going to be installed:

 - [`bottles/versioned.txt`](bottles/versioned.txt) contains a list to that will be installed.
 This list will also be versioned on git and shared among all machines.
-- [`bottles/local.txt`](bottles/local.txt) contains a list of bottles that should only be installed on the local machine (should not be checked in).
+- `bottles/local.txt`, if present, is expected to contain a list of bottles that should be installed only on the local machine (they are not supposed to be checked-in under version control).

 Casks
 -----